An independent review of efforts to combat systemic racism, and to promote diversity, equity and inclusion at Seattle Children’s.

-A: Over the next few weeks in May, Covington will be hosting several anonymous, interactive, virtual focus groups for members of Seattle Children's workforce and a separate set of focus groups for patients and their families.
-These focus groups will provide an additional platform for soliciting confidential, anonymous input as Covington continues to examine allegations of systemic racism and discrimination, as well as broader issues related to diversity, equity, and inclusion at Seattle Children's.
-Participants will be randomly selected for the focus groups
+A: During April and May, Covington hosted several anonymous, interactive, virtual focus groups for members of Seattle Children's workforce and a separate set of focus groups for patients and their families.
+These focus groups provided an additional platform for soliciting confidential, anonymous input as Covington continues to examine allegations of systemic racism and discrimination, as well as broader issues related to diversity, equity, and inclusion at Seattle Children's.
+Participants were randomly selected for the focus groups

-In addition to these focus groups, Covington continues to welcome outreach directly through email, telephone/voicemail, and mail.
-Covington has directly emailed all members of Seattle Children's workforce encouraging them to participate in this process.
+In addition to these focus groups, Covington welcomed outreach directly through email, telephone/voicemail, and mail through May 21.
+Covington also directly emailed all members of Seattle Children's workforce encouraging them to participate in this process.
 Patient families were also contacted.

 Q: How long will the review of Seattle Children’s last?
 Is there a deadline or timetable for the process?

-Q: Who can provide information to Covington for this review?
-Is it limited to current and former employees?
-Are patients, family members and members of the community allowed to share their experiences?
+Q: Who could provide information to Covington for this review?
+Was it limited to current and former employees?
+Were patients, family members and members of the community allowed to share their experiences?

-A: All members of the community—whether they are current or former members of the workforce at Seattle Children’s or Odessa Brown, patients, former patients, or family members—are encouraged to provide any information they believe is relevant to Covington’s review.
-Covington has already started to meet with and receive information from current and former employees of Seattle Children’s and Odessa Brown and members of the community and other stakeholders.
-The Committee encourages anyone with relevant information to contact Covington.
+A: All members of the community—whether current or former members of the workforce at Seattle Children’s or Odessa Brown, patients, former patients, or family members—were encouraged to provide any information they believed would be relevant to Covington’s review.
+The Committee encouraged anyone with relevant information to contact Covington.

-Q: Covington plans to interview anyone who believes they have relevant information to share about their experience at Seattle Children’s or Odessa Brown that concerns systemic racism and diversity, equity and inclusion.
-Is there a limit on the number of people that Covington will interview?
+Q: Covington interviewed anyone who believed they had relevant information to share about their experience at Seattle Children’s or Odessa Brown that concerned systemic racism and diversity, equity and inclusion.
+Was there a limit on the number of people that Covington interviewed?

-A: No. Covington welcomes information from anyone who believes they have relevant information to share.
-That information can be provided by email, written correspondence or provided in a voicemail message.
-All information and sources of information will be treated confidentially.
-Contact information for the Covington team is below.
+A: No. Covington welcomed information from anyone who believed they had relevant information to share.
+That information could be provided by email, written correspondence or in a voicemail message.
+All information and sources of information is treated confidentially.

 Q: How can current employees of Seattle Children’s or Odessa Brown or members of the workforce more broadly be assured that their cooperation with the review conducted by Covington will not result in retaliation?